Practice of the Week

 In ancient China the monks of a monastery had their meals in the meditation hall oryoki style: seated in rows on their cushions, with formal serving and chanting, eating in a dignified, prescribed manner.
 On one such occasion, the monastery's abbot discovered a snake head in his soup.
 This was not snake soup; the monastery was vegetarian.
 It was definitely a mistake.
 Probably a farmer monk out in the fields hadn't noticed that he'd cut off the head of snake while cutting the greens, and the snake's head had found its way into the soup pot because the soup-cook monk also hadn't noticed it.
 Such things happen, even when you are practicing mindfulness and doing good organic farming and trying not to kill anything.
 But a mistake is a mistake, and a mistake that ends up in the abbot's bowl is a mistake compounded.
 The abbot called the head cook.
 "Look!"
 He held up the snake's head.
 The head cook, without saying a word, snatched the snake's head and swallowed it.
 He didn't blame the farmer; he didn't blame the soup cook.
 He didn't make excuses.
 He didn't feel guilty or ashamed.
 He ate the blame.
 It was probably very nourishing.

 Blaming others and blaming yourself are actually not so different.
-How is it possible to blame yourself (in the customary way we have been doing all our lives)?
+How is it possible to blame yourself?
 The only way is to stand next to yourself wagging your finger at yourself, just the way you wag your finger at someone else you are blaming for something.
 Blaming yourself requires that you somehow stand outside yourself and scrutinize yourself, removing yourself from yourself so as to make yourself into somebody else that you could blame.
 This is absurd, yet this is what we do.
 There is no way to be self-blaming or self-incriminating or self-judging without self-externalizing.
 The question, then, is: Who is it that is standing over there wagging her or his finger at whom?

 So it doesn't matter whom you blame.
 Self or another, it is more or less the same thing.
 The important point is to accept that what has happened has actually happened.
 Without hesitation you eat the snake head.
 You accept reality; you accept responsibility; you figure out what to do next.

-Use your journal to reflect on how you understand the distinction between blaming yourself "in the ordinary sense" and "eating the blame" by taking "full appreciation and full responsibility for everything that arises in your life no matter whose fault it is."
+Use your journal to reflect on how you understand the distinction between blaming yourself and "eating the blame" by taking "full appreciation and full responsibility for everything that arises in your life no matter whose fault it is."

 During your journaling time, think back over the previous 24 hours: Did you blame others?
 Did you blame yourself?
 If so, describe.
 In those particular circumstances, how could you, instead, have taken responsibility without blaming?